Jacobi-Leo/liulib/README.md

 # My Mathematical Library

-This library is mostly a wrapper...
+This library is mostly a wrapper.